When protectors turn perpetrators

 The arrestees are: sub-inspector Rezaul Karim, 39, constable Abu Saied, 32, and Sharif Hossain, 26.

-A team of detectives arrested them from different areas in a case filed by the victim, Mostafizur Rahman, with Bhatra Police Station on October 31, Harun Or Rashid, chief of Detective Branch of Dhaka Metropolitan Police, told reporters at his office today.
+A team of detectives arrested them from different areas in a case filed by the victim, Mostafizur Rahman, with Vatara Police Station on October 31, Harun Or Rashid, chief of Detective Branch of Dhaka Metropolitan Police, told reporters at his office yesterday.

 They were arrested based on information given by two other abductors -- Md Emon, 21, and Abdullah Al Fahim, 21 -- who were arrested on December 3.
 Besides, technological evidence showed that the CID men were involved in the crime, he said.